elseano/rundown/examples/hidden.md

-> Tip - Run this file in Rundown, there's hidden blocks to see.

-# Hidden Blocks and how they work
+# Hidden Content

+There's two types of hidden content in Rundown.

+1. Content thats hidden from markdown, but visible to rundown
+2. Content hidden from rundown, but visible to markdown.

+Each method employs a different technique due to the nature of markdown.

+# Hiding content from markdown

-In Rundown, you can add hidden blocks are a great way to hide execution detail from readers, but add enhancements when running the markdown file using rundown.
+In Rundown hidden blocks are a great way to hide execution detail from readers of markdown, but make them visible to rundown.

     <!--~
     I'll only be rendered inside Rundown.